MGSimard/mgs-recs/README.md

 - [ ] Package managers?
 Envs?
 Etc?
 - [ ] Uploadthing and stuff

-## Other thing

-- [ ] Ray.so for code screenshots
-- [ ] Also make my own ray.so for markdown previews, ray.so only has the precompiled md functionality
-- [ ] Same functionalities just for markdown, also toggle line number column

 ## HOMEWORK

 - [ ] Stop putting off tRPC, try it out next fullstack project so I can decide if I recommend it or not